alejovasquero/ec2-web-service-golang/README.md

 - Docker
 - AWS
-- Visual studio dev containers plugin
+- Visual studio: dev containers plugin

 ## How to build the architecture

-Open the folder with dev containers and wait the container to start.
+Open the folder with the dev containers plugin and wait the container to start.
 The container has the following libraries:
 - Golang 1.21.3 or major
 - AWS CDK
 - AWS CLI